moosemoose22/Timeline/how.md

 ##### Instructions for Spain:
 1) Go to http://www.ine.es/nomen2/changeLanguage.do?target=index&language=1
-My instructions are for the English versino of the site.
+My instructions are for the English version of the site.
 I chose a Geographic criterion of "National Level."
 Entity type criterion of "Only municipalities."
 Population size criterion of "Total population" "Greater than" "20000".